After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 2. Dedicated Server

-Get an Ubuntu 16.04 server from a hosting company (e.g. Hetzner).
+Get a server hosting company (e.g. Hetzner) with Ubuntu 16.04 LTS installed.
 This has been tested on an AMD64 / INTEL machine.
 ARM based servers (e.g. Digital Ocean, Scaleway, etc) are not supported.